 Moving to University can be an overwhelming experience for students – and the following years can sometimes be pretty stressful at times too.
 We want to make sure that our students feel comfortable and supported at university so their experience can be as good as possible!

 Preparing to go

 If they want you to, help teach them to cook some quick meals, how to keep on top of their washing and how to budget.
 Make sure they've got their student finance payments sorted and help them to get all the things they need!
-You can find out more about student life in halls on the Browzer website.
+You can find out more about student life in accommodation on our ResLife website.

 It may take a little while for students to get used to living away from home.
 Make sure they get to know their flatmates when they move in but remember not everyone will become friends with the people they live with.
 It might be that they get on better with friends they make through their course or student societies.
 Encourage them to meet new people and get involved!

 Things will quickly get less nerve-wracking as freshers gets underway and they start their course.
 Our Residence Life team is always available to lend a hand if they need a bit of extra support or just a friendly chat.

 It's natural for everyone to feel homesick sometimes and it can happen at any time during their time at university.
 It may be worse in the first few weeks or if things aren’t going so well.
 Sometimes all they'll need is a cup of tea and chat, so make sure you check in and find out how they're getting on.
 Let them know that there's always support available, our friendly team are always on hand to help students settle in.